 You can read what it takes to get a quality tree below, but ultimately it takes experience & dedicated people to make it happen.

 Some tree companies are out to maximize their short term gain and move on and off a tree property or demolition site quickly to minimize costs.
 This means they will often box out trees which are showing stress if they think they can sell them.
-We will water and fertilize and prepare the tree until we feel it has “recharged its batteries” and is ready for the stress of transplanting.
-Would you go into a triple bypass surgery after a fast & being seriously dehydrated?
+We will water, fertilize, and prepare the tree until we feel it has “recharged its batteries” and is ready for the stress of transplanting.
+Would you go into a triple bypass surgery after a fast and being seriously dehydrated?

 We custom build our boxes to handle the sometimes rough handling they receive in off loading.
 A box made from low quality redwood or hem fir can crush when cables are used to offload.
 Old rusty bands which break and allow the box and root ball to deform is an all too common cause of tree failures.

 The tree trunks are well braced to the box.
 This means that if the tree flips up too hard when unloading, the damage to the root system from a trunk whipping back and forth is minimized.

 We have proprietary methods of pre-treating and after care that enable the tree to survive and thrive in your landscape.

 We take whatever time is necessary to carefully tie in all branches.
 Some companies figure that a few broken branches are worth the time saved in loading and “it’s not bad enough to get rejected”.
 Some of our large trees required a crew of 6-8 people all day to load, tie in, and properly tarp.